yuvaldori/gigaspaces-wiki-jekyll/xap102/asynchronous-persistency-with-the-mirror.markdown

 - The Data-Grid Processing Unit Mirror Settings
 - The Mirror Service Processing Unit Settings

 The above share the **same** [Space Persistency](./space-persistency.html) settings but have different space settings.
-See the [Hibernate Space Persistency](./hibernate-space-persistency.html) for details how to use the built-in `HibernateSpaceSynchronizationEndpoint`.
+See the [Hibernate Space Persistency](./hibernate-space-persistency.html) for details on how to use the built-in `HibernateSpaceSynchronizationEndpoint`.

 # The Data-Grid Processing Unit

 The `cluster-config.mirror-service` `space` settings specify the interaction between the IMDG primary spaces and the Mirror Service.
 The `mirror="true"` `space` element tag enables the replication mechanism from the IMDG Primary spaces to the Mirror Service.
-Once the `mirror="true"` is specified, all IMDG members will be Mirror aware and will be delegating their activities into the Mirror service.
+Once `mirror="true"` has been specified, all IMDG members will be Mirror aware and will be delegating their activities to the Mirror service.
 The IMDG primary instance will replicate the operations that have been logged within the primary redo log every `interval-millis` amount of time or `interval-opers` amount of operations.
 Both of these mechanisms are always active and the first one that is breached triggers the replication event.

 {% tip %}
 If you are not using the `mirror="true"` with the Data-Grid PU, you should use the following property instead: